Josh-Wickens/find-me-football/README.md

 ![screenshot of find team page on website](assets/images/find-team-ss.png)

-- provides the user with an explanation as to how we find teams for them.
+- Provides the user with an explanation as to how we find teams for them.
-- shows the user local teams we have worked with in the past.
+- Shows the user local teams we have worked with in the past.
 - This will be updated with more and more teams when find me football works with more teams.
 This will show users that we are popular with many teams around manchester.

 ___